Photo by Calin Stan/Shutterstock

 Photo by photoNN/Shutterstock

-When choosing a color or pattern for your first casual yukata or kimono, consider trying one similar to the clothes you already like to wear.
-A bright flowery kimono may look nice on the mannequin, but if you only wear blue, such a departure from your everyday clothes might be a bit uncomfortable to wear in practice.
-These days, it's possible to find these traditional garments in a wide variety of materials and patterns to suit every taste, from modern feline motifs and classic blue floral patterns to denim kimono and black and red yukata.
+When selecting a color or pattern for your first casual yukata or kimono, think about choosing something that reflects your personal style.
+A bright, floral kimono may look stunning on the mannequin, but if your wardrobe mainly consists of blue tones, wearing something so different might feel a bit uncomfortable.
+Fortunately, today’s market offers a fantastic variety of traditional garments in numerous materials and patterns to match every taste, ranging from modern feline designs and classic blue florals to denim kimonos and striking black and red yukatas.

 When and Which Kimono to Wear